patternfly/patternfly-org/packages/v4/src/content/design-guidelines/charts/about/about.md

 _Charts are only available in React_

-Use charts to visualize data in an application.
+A **chart** visualizes data in an application.
 The type of chart you use will depend on your use case and the type of data you need to display.

 ## Elements
 <img src="./img/axis-labels.png" alt="Chart with axis labels" width="713"/>